How to build a winning consortium for research projects

 5. Bring in the rest of the partners

-Start building the rest of the consortium from this core, having your great and clear project idea in the pocket.
+With your project idea and core team prepared, start building the rest of the consortium.
 The best way to do this is by getting yourself out there.
 Spread the word so other key players know you are establishing a consortium.
 Use your network, or those of the core consortium members or others.

 Need help building your consortium?

-Building a consortium and coordinate all the activities within a consortium to deliver a high-quality and winning proposal for a large research project is not an easy task.
-Our experience, allied with life science expertise and network allows us to help researchers in this odyssey.
+Building a consortium and coordinating all the activities within a consortium to deliver a high-quality and winning proposal for a large research project is not an easy task.
+Our experience and expertise in Life Science & Health, and Green & Sustainable Innovations industries, together with our large network allows us to help researchers in this odyssey.
 We can help you find the right funding opportunity, build a successful consortium, create a competitive proposal and even manage the project once it’s successful.
 Want to know more?
 Contact us to find out what we can do for you.